UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 <exercise id="2" title="True or False: Is it Effective?">

 **True or False**
-*It's important to imclude as much information on a plot as possible.*
+*It's important to include as much information on a plot as possible.*

 <choice id="1" >

 <opt text="True" >

-Sometimes removing categories can help commmunicate better and more effectively.
+Sometimes removing categories can help communicate better and more effectively.

 </opt>